malvern-cads/centsecure/docs/game_plan.md

 # Game Plan

 ### General Tips
-- Always make sure you kill the whole root of the problem e.g. Lets say you saw a netcat process, you wouldn't just stop the process, as that's not fixing the issue
+- Always make sure you kill the whole root of the problem (e.g. lets say you saw a netcat process, you wouldn't just stop the process, as that's not fixing the issue)
     1. Look what runs the process (systemd or crontab for example)
-    2. Is is a specific script?
+    2. Is there a specific script?
     3. Are there any other related problems?
     4. Has it already done any damage?
-    5. Can you reverse the damange?
+    5. Can you reverse the damage?
     6. Are you confident the whole problem is gone?

 ### Windows